Cost of Owning a Cairn Terrier

 Owning a Cairn Terrier is a significant financial commitment over their 13-15 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 13-14 lbs and lifespan of 13-15 yrs, the Cairn Terrier requires thoughtful care tailored to their specific breed characteristics.
+Plan for 13-14 lbs of animal and 13-15 yrs of companionship with a Cairn Terrier; the breed-specific care considerations are the kind it pays to read up on before day one.
 Prospective Cairn Terrier owners should know that this small terrier breed demands an informed approach to nutrition, exercise, and preventive health management.

 First-Year Expenses